ncbdrck/reactorx200_ros_reacher/README.md

 ### 3. Evaluating the trained model

 - The first step is to check the `validate_sim.py` or `evalidate_real.py` files in the scripts folder
-- The RL model parameters are found in the `config` folder inside the project repo.
+- The RL model parameters are in the `config` folder in the project repo.

 **Simulation**:
 ```shell